robinarthur/MineSweeperBot/README.md

-# This is a simple Bot playing MineSweeper build with pythen and OpenCV
+# This is a simple Bot playing MineSweeper build with Python and OpenCV

 MineSweeper from Microsoft.
 It can be downloaded from the windows Store